Practice overview

 Commercial

-• Acted for the Defendant (led by Bobby Friedman) in a US$15 million cryptocurrency claim concerning alleged breaches of a facility agreement.
-The Defendant counterclaimed for the delivery of cryptocurrency tokens worth US$100 million.
+• Acted for the defendant (led by Bobby Friedman) in a US$15 million cryptocurrency claim concerning alleged breaches of a facility agreement.
+The defendant counterclaimed for the delivery of cryptocurrency tokens worth US$100 million.
 The claim settled after service of the defence.

 • Advised prospective group claimants in a dispute arising from the negligent sale of bonds to retail investors.
 The claimants alleged that the broker’s failure to advise that the bonds were not adequately insured caused losses of £17.5 million.